pmahendran95/sql-portfolio/README.md

 I focus on writing maintainable SQL, efficient ETL pipelines, and schemas that hold up as data scales.

+In my current role as Associate Lead – Database Development at Customer Analytics India Pvt.
+Ltd., I have been the primary driver of BI and data solutions for ProSource Wholesale, one of the largest wholesale showroom networks in the USA.
+My responsibilities closely mirror what Al Futtaim is seeking:

+• Steering BI & Analytics delivery: I have led complex data migrations, designed data models in Creatio CRM, and built automated pipelines that reduced manual intervention and improved data reliability across production environments.

+• Translating business requirements into insights: I worked directly with stakeholders to map business processes into database architecture and reporting solutions — ensuring data outputs aligned with operational strategy.

+• Driving transformation projects: I have contributed to full-cycle transformation initiatives from sprint planning and specification analysis through to deployment and production support — including cross-functional collaboration between front-end, QA, and database teams.

+• Power BI & Analytics: I have developed and maintained Power BI dashboards and reports, complemented by advanced SQL query optimization (using EXPLAIN PLAN, TKPROF, DBMS_PROFILER), ETL pipelines, and SSRS reporting.

+My cross-domain experience in both retail and healthcare data gives me a strong foundation to enhance analytics maturity across multiple business lines, which I understand is central to this role.

+I hold a current Creatio Developer certification (valid through 2028) and have completed Python for Data Science training, reflecting my commitment to staying at the forefront of data technologies.
+I am actively relocating to the UAE and am available to join at short notice.

 🔗 [LinkedIn](https://www.linkedin.com/in/paviyathachayini-mahendran-808830112/)

 ---